Ram Mandir: Disputed location

 The first instance of religious violence was documented in 1853.
-In December 1858, the British administration prohibited Hindus from conducting puja (rituals) at the contested site.
-A platform was created for conducting rituals outside the mosque.
+In December 1858, the British administration created a platform for conducting rituals outside the contested site.
+In 1859, the British erected a fence to separate the places of worship, allowing the inner court to be used by Muslims and the outer court by Hindus to conduct puja (rituals).

-Murtis of Rama and Sita were installed inside the Babri Masjid on the night of 22–23 December 1949, after which devotees began visiting the site.
+Murtis of Rama and Sita were installed inside the Babri Masjid fenced area on the night of 22–23 December 1949, after which devotees began visiting the site.
 By 1950, the state took control of the mosque under Section 145 CrPC and allowed Hindus, not Muslims, to perform their worship at the site.

 In the 1980s, the Vishwa Hindu Parishad (VHP), belonging to the Hindu nationalist family, Sangh Parivar, launched a new movement to reclaim the site for Hindus and to erect a temple dedicated to the infant Rama (Ram Lalla) at this spot.
 The VHP began to collect funds and bricks with "Jai Shri Ram" written on them.
 Later, the government under Prime Minister Rajiv Gandhi gave the VHP permission for ISO to proceed, with the then Home Minister, Buta Singh, formally conveying the permission to the VHP leader, Ashok Singhal.
 Initially, the Government of India and the Government of Uttar Pradesh had agreed that the ISOs would be conducted outside of the disputed site.
 However, on 9 November 1989, a group of VHP leaders and Sadhus laid the foundation stone by digging a 7 cuft pit adjacent to the disputed land.
 The ISO of the sanctum sanctorum was constructed there.
 The VHP then laid the foundations of a temple on the land adjacent to the disputed mosque.